xakur/soppusite/_posts/2023-04-24-3-reasons-you-feel-lonely-and-what-you-can-do.md

 You can find significance of your life from within.
 You are your own power.
 You have yourself to rely on, so you are never alone.
 Even if you feel lonely, be it in the physical or emotional context, there are still activities in life that you can engage in and find joy from.

-When we look at things from a different perspective, you are not lonely after all.
+When you look at things from a different perspective, you are not lonely after all.
 There are people out there who are going through or have gone through similar experiences and sensations.
 They would know exactly how you feel, and just like you, they are also coping in their own ways as best as possible.